Duijndam-Dev/TopoLib/Readme.md

 This is where [SharpProj](https://github.com/AmpScm/SharpProj) comes into the picture.
 It exposes the PROJ library through managed C++/CLI classes, which in turn can be consumed by Excel-DNA to create UDF's in Excel.
 Almost every  PROJ C++-routine finds its counterpart in SharpProj.

-After some unit testing of the SharpProj.dll (that includes the PROJ static library) it became apparent that memory leaks occur, when doing coordinate transforms using a deprecated CRS from the `Proj.db` database.
-Ultimately, this results in Excel crashing, and your work being lost...
-For that reason deprecated CRS-es are disabled by default, unless enabled explicitly.

 The PROJ library uses an environment variable `PROJ_LIB` to locate its database and the (GeoTiff) grid-files.
 To help the end user, three routines have been added for you to set and read environment variables under `=TL.env` in TopoLib.

 Parameters that need to be persistent outside of a particular spreadsheet can be saved in a `TopoLib.config` file that resides in the folder`LocalApplicationData\TopoLib\`.
 See routines under  `=TL.cfg`in TopoLib for more information.